thm2kor/Udacity-CarND-Traffic-Sign-Classifier/README.md

 Although the validation and  test dataset shows this discrepancy, for their intended purpose , under-representation of classes is not an issue.
 So no further action is required for validation and test dataset.
 ![class_distribution_of_test_data][image5]

-Before the training, the under-representation of the classes in training and validation datasets needs to be compensated using **image augmentation techniques**.
+Before the training, the under-representation of the classes in training dataset needs to be compensated using **image augmentation techniques**.

 #### Image Augmentation
 Image Augmentation is the process of taking images that are already in a training dataset and adjusting them to create many adapted versions of the same image.
 This project uses `keras` deep learning library for augmenting images: